SOS Children's Village Itahari

 Playing basketball in their school uniforms (photo: SOS archives)

 Itahari is a fast-growing town in eastern Nepal.
 It is situated in a fertile plain near the Indian border, about 500 km from Kathmandu.
 Located at the main transportation junction in eastern Nepal, the town is gaining importance as a traffic hub.

-The area in and around Itahari is inhabited by many poor people who earn their living as day labourers.
+The area in and around Itahari is inhabited by many under pressured people who earn their living as day laborers.
 They often cannot afford child day-care and therefore have to leave their children alone during the day or take them along to their places of work.
 Older children have to help their parents and therefore cannot attend school.
 This means they are not likely to be able to break the cycle of poverty once they become adults.

 SOS Children's Villages moves in to help after an earthquake strikes

 In 1988, an earthquake wreaked havoc in the eastern parts of Nepal.
-It caused death and destruction and left many people destitute and homeless.
+It caused death and destruction and left many people struggling and homeless.
 Numerous children lost their parents.
-In order to help these children and to support the poor population of this part of Nepal, SOS Children's Villages decided to set up its sixth programme in the country.
-The SOS Children's Village Programme Itahari is located approximately 3 km outside the town, in a small village called Arhariya.
+In order to help these children and to support the under pressured population of this part of Nepal, SOS Children's Villages decided to set up its sixth program in the country.
+The SOS Children's Village Program Itahari is located approximately 3 km outside the town, in a small village called Arhariya.